MetOffice/simulation-systems/source/Reviewers/scitechreview.rst

 * Ensure that the code has no unwanted side-effects

-* Ensure that the code is written to the standards laid out in `UMDP3 <https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_003.pdf>`_.
+* Ensure that the code is written to the standards laid out in `UMDP3 <https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_003.pdf>`_ or `LFRic Coding Styles <https://code.metoffice.gov.uk/trac/lfric/wiki/LFRicTechnical/CodingStandards>`_.

 * Make sure that the in-line documentation is accurate and sufficient.